IAS 2020 - UPSC Prelims & Mains Dates, Result (Out), Answer Key, Cut off

 SC/ST- Unlimited attempts

 Candidates can fill the application form of UPSC IAS 2020 from February 12, 2020, in online mode.
-The last date to apply for UPSC IAS is March 3, 2020.
+The last date to apply for UPSC IAS was March 3, 2020.
 Candidates have to first register themselves on the official website and then log in to fill the application form.
-The exam body will provide the facility to withdraw applications for a specified time duration for candidates who wish to withdraw the same after the last date of filling the application form.
+The exam body will provide the facility to withdraw applications for a specified time duration for candidates who wish to withdraw the same after the last date of filing the application form.

 How to Fill UPSC IAS Application Form 2020